28 Have you not known? Have you not heard?

 Have you ever felt exhausted (silly question)?
 Is it getting harder and harder to find the strength to move forward?
 You’re not alone.

 Two hundred years before it happened, the prophet Isaiah predicted to King Hezekiah the doom of the Babylonian Exile that would come upon the nation of Judah.
+Hezekiah’s descendants along with everything in the palace would be carried away by the enemy.

 Isaiah 39:8.
 8 Then Hezekiah said to Isaiah, “The word of the Lord that you have spoken is good.”
 For he thought, “There will be peace and security in my days.”

 Do you ever think this way?
 Does your comfort in this great time of trouble rest only in your hope of it not directly affecting you personally?
-“As long as I have peace and security I’ll be okay.”
+“As long as I still have peace and security I’ll be okay.”

 Isaiah offers us a better way.

-Of course waiting is completely counter-intuitive, especially in trying times.
+Of course waiting is completely counter-intuitive, especially is trying times.
 God asks us to face our trouble by resting.
 By not doing.
 Not yet.
 Not without first placing all your hope in who God is and what he says he will do.
 And when you do, when you confidently place all our expectations on him, he will fill you with his power.
 Maybe he’ll place you on soaring eagle’s wings, or maybe he’ll give you strength to run, or maybe you’ll simply walk the path of life, step by step, without fainting.

 What is exhausting you today?